 Traveling from there to South Korea, Jerusalem -- where he's joined by Israeli soldier Segen (DANIELLA KERTESZ) -- and Wales, Gerry does what he can to avoid the zombies, all while searching for a cure to end the pandemic.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-If they're fans of Pitt and/or zombie films, they probably will.
+- If they're fans of Pitt and/or zombie films, they probably will.

-WHY THE MPAA RATED IT: PG-13
+- WHY THE MPAA RATED IT: PG-13

-For intense frightening zombie sequences, violence and disturbing images.
+- For intense frightening zombie sequences, violence and disturbing images.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).